dchelimsky/merged_default_scopes/README.markdown

 ## Copyright

-Copyright (c) 2010 David Chelimsky and Brain Tatnall.
+Copyright (c) 2010 David Chelimsky and Brian Tatnall.
 See LICENSE for details.